fbpx

 Many children with disabilities have nontraditional diets.
 For example, they may be fed through a gastrostomy tube or through diets that have different textures.
 Food can be chopped or pureed and beverages can be thickened to make them easier for the child to swallow.
 We also have children who have very specialized dietary requirements.
 For example, they may have significant food allergies or food intolerances.
 We treat the children with special diets and formulas.

 St. Mary’s has developed a plan for implementation of a wellness policy.
 This policy will be based on guidelines by the “Healthy Schools Program” from the Alliance for a Healthier Generation.
 Policy progress reports will be created and made available and a triennial assessment of the policy will also be completed.
+Members of the public are invited to participate in the development, implementation and review of the policy.

-USDA is an equal opportunity provider and employer.
+This institution is an equal opportunity provider.

 Share This